RichardKnop/machinery/README.md

 Install dependencies:

 ```
+$ cd $GOPATH/src/github.com/RichardKnop/machinery
-$ make deps
+$ make install-deps
 ```

 First, you will need to define some tasks.
-Look at sample tasks in `_examples/tasks/tasks.go` to see few examples.
+Look at sample tasks in `_examples/tasks/tasks.go` to see a few examples.

 Second, you will need to launch a worker process: